markslemko/pi/README.md

 ## Fun with pi

-Calculating $\pi$ using templates with an infinite arctan series.
+Calculating &pi; using templates with an infinite arctan series.

 ### Building